-Terms such as "serious drug offense" in the ACCA and "controlled substance offense" in §4B1.2(b) target offenses more serious than mere possession, such as distribution, manufacturing, and possession with intent to distribute or manufacture.
-44 The ACCA, for instance, defines a serious drug offense as an offense under specific federal statutes or "an offense under State law, involving manufacturing, distributing, or possessing with intent to manufacture or distribute, a controlled substance" with a sentence of at least ten years.
-45 Section 4B1.2(b) defines a "controlled substance offense" as "an offense under federal or state law" with a maximum term of more than one year of imprisonment "that prohibits the manufacture, import, export, distribution, or dispensing of a controlled substance (or a counterfeit substance) or the possession of a controlled substance (or a counterfeit substance) with intent to manufacture, import, export, distribute, or dispense."46 Notably, the ACCA's serious drug offense provision differs from §4B1.2(b)'s "controlled substance offense" definition in several important respects.
-These differences include: (1) the ACCA's requirement that state offenses have at least a ten-year statutory maximum, whereas §4B1.2 requires only that predicates be punishable by more than a year of imprisonment; (2) the ACCA's explicit inclusion of federal offenses under the Controlled Substances Act (21 U.S.C. § 801); and (3) the ACCA's inclusion of state offenses involving the enumerated acts, whereas §4B1.2(b) requires the offense of conviction prohibits the enumerated acts, listed in each definition.47
+Terms such as "serious drug offense" in the ACCA and "controlled substance offense" in §4B1.2(b) target controlled substance offenses more serious than mere possession, such as distribution, manufacturing, and possession with intent to distribute or manufacture.
+The ACCA, for instance, defines a serious drug offense as an offense under specific federal statutes or "an offense under State law, involving manufacturing, distributing, or possessing with intent to manufacture or distribute, a controlled substance" with a sentence of at least ten years.
+Tection 4B1.2(b) defines a "controlled substance offense" as a federal or state offense with a maximum term of more than one year of imprisonment "that prohibits the manufacture, import, export, distribution, or dispensing of a controlled substance (or a counterfeit substance) or the possession of a controlled substance (or a counterfeit substance) with intent to manufacture, import, export, distribute, or dispense." dispense."
+48

-Notably, in Shular v.
-United States, the Supreme Court held the ACCA's definition of a "serious drug offense" under section 924(e)(2)(A)(ii) lists unlawful conduct (akin to a force clause), not generic offenses (akin to an enumerated offense clause).
-48 It is unclear, however, whether the same analysis applies to §4B1.2(b)'s definition of "controlled substance offense," as discussed more fully infra.
-49
+Notably, the ACCA's serious drug offense provision differs from §4B1.2(b)'s "controlled substance offense" definition in several important respects.
+These differences include: (1) the ACCA's requirement that state offenses have at least a ten-year statutory maximum, whereas §4B1.2 requires only that predicates be punishable by more than a year of imprisonment; (2) the ACCA's explicit inclusion of federal offenses under the Controlled Substances Act (21 U.S.C. § 801); and (3) the ACCA's inclusion of state offenses involving the enumerated acts, whereas §4B1.2(b) requires the offense of conviction prohibits the enumerated acts, listed in each definition.49 Notably, in Shular v.
+United States, the Supreme Court held the ACCA's definition of a "serious drug offense" under section 924(e)(2)(A)(ii) lists unlawful conduct (akin to a force clause), not generic offenses (akin to an enumerated offense clause).50 offense based on "the ordinary, contemporary, and common meaning of the statutory words" for offenses not developed in the common law (quoting United States v.
+Padilla-Reyes, 247 F.3d 1158, 1163 (11th Cir.
+2001))).

-42 See, e.g., Padilla-Reyes, 247 F.3d 1163 (looking at Webster's Third New International Dictionary, in addition to Black's Law Dictionary, in order to define "sexual abuse of a minor" under its plain meaning that comports with common usage).
+44 See, e.g., Padilla-Reyes, 247 F.3d 1163 (looking at Webster's Third New International Dictionary, in addition to Black's Law Dictionary, in order to define "sexual abuse of a minor" under its plain meaning that comports with common usage).

-43 Taylor v.
+45 Taylor v.
 United States, 495 U.S. 575, 599 (1990).

-44 See 18 U.S.C. § 924(e)(2)(A) (definition of "serious drug offense"); USSG §4B1.2(b).
+See 18 U.S.C. \S 924(e)(2)(A) (definition of "serious drug offense"); USSG \S 4B1.2(b).

-45 18 U.S.C. § 924(e)(2)(A)(i)-(ii).
+47 18 U.S.C. § 924(e)(2)(A)(i)-(ii).

-46 USSG §4B1.2(b).
+48 USSG §4B1.2(b).

-47 Compare 18 U.S.C. § 924(e)(2)(A), with USSG §4B1.2(b).
+49 Compare 18 U.S.C. § 924(e)(2)(A), with USSG §4B1.2(b).
+See also United States v.
+Jones, 15 F.4th 1288, 1293-94 (10th Cir.
+2021) (noting textual differences between section 924(e)(2)(A) and §4B1.2(b)).

-48 140 S. Ct.
+50 140 S. Ct.
 779, 782 (2020) ("The 'serious drug offense' definition requires only that the state offense involve the conduct specified in the federal statute; it does not require that the state offense match certain generic offenses.").